Your legal obligations: Part-time vs casual workers

 How do hours and pay differ?

-“When a casual employee accepts work, they are only employed for the period of that work assignment.
-When the work ends, the employment relationship ends.”
+“The situation for casual employees is different.
+Each time a casual employee accepts work, they are only employed for the period of that work assignment.
+Each assignment is a new period of employment.
+When the assignmentends, the employment relationship ends.”

 What are the leave entitlements?

-One of the key differences between part-timers and casuals is leave entitlements.
-Callister-Baker explains that part-time workers become entitled to four weeks’ annual leave after 12 months’ continuous service with their employer – and a ‘week’ is based on what an ordinary working week is for them.
+Kimpton explains that part-time workers become entitled to four weeks’ annual leave after each period of 12 months’ continuous service with their employer – and a ‘week’ is based on what an ordinary working week is for them.

-“Part-timers will typically become eligible for these leave types after being employed for six months,” says Callister-Baker.
-“But casuals, whose employment is not continuous, will only be eligible if they work the qualifying pattern of hours.”
+“Part-timer employees will typically become eligible for these types of leave after being employed for six months,” says Kimpton.

 How is dismissal different?

-Callister-Baker adds that the situation is different for casual employees who are not in the middle of a work assignment and have not accepted an offer of work.
+Kimpton adds that the situation is different for casual employees who are not in the middle of a work assignment and have not accepted an offer of work.

 Your other legal obligations

-Callister-Baker adds that employers can’t require casuals to accept offers of work.
+Kimpton adds that employers can’t require casuals to accept offers of work.

-As an employer, you are required to provide all workers with appropriate training and information to enable them to work safely.
+As an employer, you are required to provide all employees with appropriate training and information to enable them to work safely.
 You also have a legal responsibility to ensure that everyone who works for you is treated fairly and with respect.

 If any employee feels they have been unlawfully discriminated against, they can bring a claim before the Employment Relations Authority if informal discussions and/or mediation are unsuccessful.